-On February 6, 1952, Queen Elizabeth II succeeded as Queen of the United Kingdom of Great Britain and Northern Island.
-On the same day this year, Her Majesty reached a new milestone in her life when she marked the 65th year of her reign.
-In September 2016, she surpassed Queen Victoria to become the longest-reigning British sovereign, but this time, it seemed the Queen achieved another feat that, perhaps, no other future British sovereign could break.
+On February 6, 1952, Elizabeth Alexandra Mary, Duchess of Edinburgh, succeeded as Queen of the United Kingdom of Great Britain and Northern Island, taking the name Elizabeth II.
+On the same day in 2017, Her Majesty reached a new milestone in her life when she marked the 65th year of her reign.
+In September 2016, she surpassed Queen Victoria to become the longest-reigning British sovereign, but this time, it seemed the Queen achieved yet another feat that, perhaps, no other future British sovereign could break.

-Let us take a look back on what happened 65 years ago, when the young Elizabeth took the helm of the British Crown and the Commonwealth.
+Let us take a look back in 1952, when the young Elizabeth took the helm of the British Crown and the Commonwealth.

 King George VI Dies

-While the princess was enjoying the beauty of the African wildlife, his father King George VI passed away quietly at Sandringham House in the early hours of 6 February.
+While the princess was enjoying the beauty of the African wildlife, her father King George VI passed away quietly at Sandringham House in the early hours of February 6.
 He was 56.
-According to medical bulletin, the King's death was due to coronary thrombosis - a fatal blood clot to the heart - soon after falling asleep.
+According to the medical bulletin, the king's death was due to coronary thrombosis - a fatal blood clot in the heart - soon after falling asleep.
 A swarm of crowd soon flocked outside the gates of Buckingham Palace while diplomats from around the world arrived in official cars to extend their condolences in the visitors' book.

 Read more about King George VI’s death here.